quickbooks2018/gcp-layer-7-ingress/README.md

 gcloud config set project [PROJECT_ID]
 ```

-### Note: Give 5 Minutues to each network policy to take effect, it is not aws SG, it takes time to apply
+### Note: Give 5 Minutues to each network policy to take effect, it is not aws NACL, it takes time to apply

 ```bash
 gcloud compute security-policies create my-cloud-armor-policy --description="Policy to allow Cloudflare and specific IPs"